atomistic-machine-learning/schnetpack/README.md

 - SchNet - an end-to-end continuous-filter CNN for molecules and materials [1-3]
 - wACSF - weighted atom-centered symmetry functions [4,5]

-_**Note: This is an early version.
-We will keep working on providing better documentation, more architectures and datasets as well as support for active sampling in the future.**_
+_**Note: We will keep working on improving the documentation, supporting more architectures and datasets and many more.**_

 ##### Requirements:
 - python 3